Radio-Active Records – 845 North Federal Highway Fort Lauderdale Florida 33304 – Open

 But this store is more than a celebration of yellow.
 It has ample floor space, which contains its plentiful racks of lps.
 It also offers some cds and 45s.
 All the usual suspects are here, Rock, Pop, Indie, Alternative, House, Reggae, Classical, but more important for our discerning readers, the prices were quite reasonable.

 Wanna go?
-You can find Radio-Active Records on our Record Stores Map.
+You can find Radio-Active Records (at its new Imperial Square location) on our Record Stores Map.

 Here’s a January 29, 2020 article that appeared in Voyage Mia(mi) Meet Sean Kayes of Radio-Active Records in Fort Lauderdale interviewing store owner Sean Kayes about the store and its history.